 In order to measure self-reliance, three elements are required: indicators (a guide to what information should be examined), data (the information itself) and targets (thresholds that we expect to see met by the data).
 More on each below.

-Targets are needed to understand how much progress an epicenter has made in any given indicator area.
+Targets help to understand how much progress an epicenter has made in any given indicator area.
 It is not expected that any epicenter has met all of its needs.
-Rather, as expressed by definition of self-reliance, The Hunger Project expects epicenters to demonstrate progress towards meeting those needs.
-Targets are a way to clarify what is meant by “demonstrated progress,” and to clearly state expectations.
+Rather, in accord with our definition of self-reliance, we expect epicenters to demonstrate progress towards meeting those needs.

 - Internal research that maps all available data within existing epicenters, and which points to high-performing epicenters as models.